 Research is also woven into the CN Fellowship Program.
 Fellows are encouraged to participate in research with one or more of our teaching faculty.
 This often leads to a poster presentation and eventually to publication.
 As this is a one-year clinical fellowship, research is necessarily a modest component.
 Trainees present a Neurology Department Grand Rounds talk at the end of their year.
 Usually this will focus upon a topic of their interest and may also incorporate some of the research conducted during the year.
 Attendance to at least one regional or national conference per year is a feature and the program helps to defray the cost of such.

 Full accreditation by the ACGME Neurology Residency Review Committee, Program #: 1874321015.

 Length of training

-Successful completion of an ACGME-accredited Neurology, Pediatric Neurology or Psychiatry residency.
+Completion of an ACGME-accredited Neurology, Child Neurology or Psychiatry residency.